 Sending Off the Nine Emperor Gods and Dou Mu Niang Niang 恭送九皇大帝斗母娘娘回銮

 After leaving the last temple, XWS heads to Changi Beach.
 The sedan chair is set up on a mat with offerings laid out in front of it.

-Once the sedan chair is properly set-up, the entourage kneels with their hands together or holding joss sticks.
+Once the sedan chair is properly set up, the entourage kneels with their hands together or holding joss sticks.
 Mr Ng’s son, Albert, reads the 経文 to send off the NINE EMPEROR GODS 九皇大帝.
 The divination blocks are used again to seek approval for the success of the ritual.
 During the sending off ritual, a gentleman standing nearby was taking photos with the flash on, which disturbed the ceremony.
 Despite using the divination blocks 3 or 4 times, the ritual did not work until the man was asked to leave.

 The NINE EMPEROR GODS 九皇大帝 depart.
-After that, the dragon ship is pushed out to sea and set alight.
+After that, the dragon ship is pushed out to the sea and set alight.